australiangreens/au.org.greens.civigeometry/README.md

 Avaliable Entities and methods

-- GeometryCollection
+- `GeometryCollection`
   - A Geometry Collection is a collation of polygons.
 For example, a collection of States or Provinces in a country
   - Operations
-   - Create/Update/Delete (CRUD) Collections
+    - Create/Read/Update/Delete (CRUD).
+Note that CiviCRM implements these as `create` (Create/Update), `read` and `delete`
-   - Archive/Unarchive - Archive or unarchive a Geometry Collection.
+    - `archive`/`unarchive` - Archive or unarchive a Geometry Collection.
 Note: this does not affect geometries linked to a collection
-- GeometryType
+- `GeometryType`
   - Useful for specfiying what type of geometry is being stored e.g. Wards, States, Electorates etc
   - Operations
-    - CRUD operations
+    - CRUD
-- GeometryCollectionType
+- `GeometryCollectionType`
   - Useful for specifying the source or type of collection e.g. External, Internal, Ad-Hoc, User created, etc., which can assist with finding geometries
   - Operations
-    - CRUD operations
+    - CRUD
-- Geometry
+- `Geometry`
   - A Geometry is a polygon that defines an enclosed spatial region.
 For example, state or province boundaries, council areas, electorates, etc.
   - Operations
-    - CRUD operations
+    - CRUD
       - When requesting or creating geometry the default format is GeoJSON.
 You can specify alternate output formats via the parameter format.
 Acceptable output formats are json (ie. GeoJSON), kml and wkt.
       - You can also specify an input format when creating a geometry.
 GeoJSOa (default), gzipped GeoJSON (`gzip`) and (server-side) file references (`file`) are acceptable input formats.
-    - Archive/Unarchive - Archive or unarchive a single geometry
+    - `archive`/`unarchive` - Archive or unarchive a single geometry
-    - getCollections - Find out which collection a geoemtry belongs to, or find out the ids of all the geometries in a specific collection
+    - `getCollections` - Find out which collection a geoemtry belongs to, or find out the ids of all the geometries in a specific collection
-    - getSpatialData - Return basic spatial data including the envelope and centroid of the polygon, the SRID of the polygon (see Known Issue #2 below), and whether it is a simple or complex geometry (polygons are always considered complex)
+    - `getSpatialData` - Return basic spatial data including the envelope and centroid of the polygon, the SRID of the polygon (see Known Issue #2 below), and whether it is a simple or complex geometry (polygons are always considered complex)
-    - getBounds - Return the min/max X and Y points of a geometry
+    - `getBounds` - Return the min/max X and Y points of a geometry
-    - getDistance - Return the distance specified between two points.
+    - `getDistance` - Return the distance specified between two points.
 The points need to be specified in string format in the format of `POINT(x, y)`
-    - getOverlap - Determine the overlap between two geometry shapes.
+    - `getOverlap` - Determine the overlap between two geometry shapes.
 Returned as a percentage

 ## Known Issues